rubensworks/article-privacy-decentralized/content/solution.md

 - Rule _R3<sub>C</sub>_, which states that friends have read access to the telephone number property, is represented as `<friends, read access, friends file>`, where the telephone number is stored in the friends file. -->

-In order to support privacy preserving summaries, there is a need to generate access keys for both the acquaintances and the friends files, such that the summary generation process does not work with plain text attributes but rather cipher text.
+In order to support privacy-preserving summaries, there is a need to generate access keys for both the acquaintances and the friends files, such that the summary generation process does not work with plain text attributes but rather cipher text.
 Given that data in the everyone file is public by default, no key is needed.

-In this paper we propose that there is a one to one mapping between protected (i.e. non public files) and access keys that are used to create data summaries.
-Our initial proposal makes use of simple symmetric keys, however for more complex scenarios both attribute based encryption and/or key derivation algorithms could be use to provide support for more complex access policies.
+In this paper we propose that there is a one-to-one mapping between protected (i.e. non public files) and access keys that are used to create data summaries.
+Our initial proposal makes use of simple symmetric keys, however for more complex scenarios both attribute-based encryption and/or key derivation algorithms could be use to provide support for more complex access policies.

 When to comes to policy management, there is a need to ensure that (i) access keys are tightly bound to access policies, and (ii) said keys are distributed to authorised individuals (i.e. acquaintances and friends).
 In order to revoke access to a particular individual one would need to regenerate the keys and redistribute them to authorised individuals.

 ### Summary Generation and Maintenance

 The technical requirements for enabling federated querying in an efficient manner through privacy-preserving aggregators are mainly driven by the summarization technology.
-In this context symmetric keys are used to create privacy preserving summaries that do not leak access restricted data.
-In the following with discuss the role played by Bloom filters when it comes to constructing privacy preserving data summaries.
-Following on from this we highlight challenges with respect to parameter handling and source-aggregator communication.
+In this context symmetric keys are used to create privacy-preserving summaries that do not leak access restricted data.
+In the following, we discuss the role played by Bloom filters when it comes to constructing privacy-preserving data summaries.
+Subsequently, we highlight challenges related to parameter handling and source-aggregator communication.

-#### Constructing Privacy Preserving Data Summaries
+#### Constructing Privacy-Preserving Data Summaries

-We consider Approximate Membership Functions (AMFs), such as Bloom filters one possible candidate for such summaries that meet the following requirements:
+We consider Approximate Membership Functions (AMFs), such as Bloom filters, being one possible candidate for such summaries that meet the following requirements:

 - **No data leaking**: